 de Roode Steen

-It’s impossible to miss the Roode Steen, which was named for the red stone in the ground.
+It’s impossible to miss the Roode Steen, which was named for the blood that once flowed upon these stones….
 It was the main square used for capital punishments in the past, however now it’s just a lovely market square.

 Even if you don’t go into this regional museum that holds artifacts about West Friesland’s history and the VOC, it’s worth admiring this stunning building from a distance.
 The building itself is a Rijksmonument building dating back to 1632.
 (This was my favorite building to admire in Hoorn!)